decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-07-17-simplifying-raft-with-chaining.markdown

 We have described Raft using append-only chains instead of mutable logs.
 Interestingly, Chained Raft and Raft are very similar protocols.
 Raft can be expressed naturally using chains as it already decides commands strictly in-order (unlike some other consensus protocols such as [Multi-Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf)).

+This post is also background for the benign and chained path through the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 So, what do you think?
 Is Chained Raft simpler than the original Raft protocol?
 Would you be interested in seeing other log-based consensus algorithms such as [Multi-Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) or [Fast Paxos](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-112.pdf) described using chains?
 Let us know your thoughts on [twitter](https://twitter.com/heidiann360/status/1417516761180786698?s=20).

 **Acknowledgment.** We would like to thank Kartik Nayak for his feedback on this blog post.